Asset 9

 Be Sure to Look Up!

 Cars aren’t the only stars at this attraction.
-The museum also features two enormous custom-made Roycroft chandeliers (circa 1918) designed by Karl Kipp – creator of some of the most sought-after metalwork of the Arts and Crafts movement.
-They once hung in Overlook, a stone castle with a storied past, still standing just a few miles from here.
+The museum also features two custom-made Roycroft chandeliers (circa 1918) designed by Karl Kipp – creator of some of the most sought-after metalwork of the Arts and Crafts movement.
+They originally hung in Overlook, a stone castle with a storied past, still standing just a few miles from here.